1 tablespoon five-spice powder

-1 tablespoon unrefined sesame oil or macadamia nut oil
+1 tablespoon plus 1/2 teaspoon unrefined toasted sesame oil or macadamia nut oil, divided

 3 tablespoons fermented black beans, rinsed and chopped